ntk148v/prom-summary/README.md

                                                                        |___/
 ```

-A lazy tool written by Golang to export Prometheus summary to different format:
+A lazy tool written by Golang to export Prometheus summary in different format:

 - JSON.
 - YAML.